Muscles Worked in the Squat

-The second study took things a bit further, by not only examining how different squat depths influenced muscle growth in quadriceps and hamstrings, but also the glutes and adductors.
+The second study took things a bit further by examining how different squat depths influenced muscle growth in not only the quads and hamstrings but also the glutes and adductors.

 Yet again, a group of young men was selected to train free barbell squats, two times per week for 10 weeks.

 They were divided into two groups, both of which trained a little deeper squats than in the previous study:

 - One group trained squats to 140° knee flexion.